 Guitar - Vocals - Production - Songwriting

 Richie Jones, born 1963, is a musician located in Hamburg, Germany.
 He sings and plays guitar in several bands and runs a small recording studio.
-His main projects are JONESGANG, a rock and oldie cover band from Hamburg/Lüneburg and YONKS (aka JOHNNY B. BAD, when performing their "Crash course in Rock"-program), a hard and heavy rock project from his hometown.
+His main projects are JONESGANG, a rock and oldie cover band from Hamburg/Lüneburg and YONKS (aka JOHNNY B. BAD), a hard and heavy rock project from his hometown.
 Furthermore, he is sideman and/or sub for numerous party- and coverbands of the area, such as Sammy's Saloon, The Koasters, Sam Sära, Mona & die falschen 50er and, most recently, Die Paniker, just to name a few.

 Being Richie Jones...